optics-dev/Monocle/README.md

 ## Overview
 ![Class Diagram](https://raw.github.com/julien-truffaut/Monocle/master/image/class-diagram.png)<br>
 #### Sub Projects
-Core contains the main library concepts: Lens, Traversal, Prism, Iso, Getter and Setter.
+* Core contains the main library concepts: `Lens`, `Traversal`, `Prism`, `Optional`, `Iso`, `Getter` and `Setter`.
 Core only depends on [scalaz](https://github.com/scalaz/scalaz) for type classes.

-Law defines Iso, Lens, Prism, Setter and Traversal laws using [scalacheck](http://www.scalacheck.org/).
+* Law defines properties for Optics using [scalacheck](http://www.scalacheck.org/).

-Macro defines a macro to reduce Lens creation boiler plate.
+* Macro defines a a set of macros to reduce Optics boiler plate.

-Generic is an experiment to provide highly generalised Lens and Iso using HList from [shapeless](https://github.com/milessabin/shapeless).
+* Generic is an experiment to provide highly generalised Optics using `HList` and `CoProduct` from [shapeless](https://github.com/milessabin/shapeless).
 Generic focus is on neat abstraction but that may come at additional runtime or compile time cost.

-Example shows how other sub projects can be used.
+* Example shows how other sub projects can be used.

 #### Contributor Handbook
 We are happy to have as many people as possible contributing to Monocle.
 Therefore, we made this small workflow to simplify the process: